legeling/A-simple-addressbook-system-bulited-by-C-/README.md

-# A-simple-addressbook-system-bulited-by-C-
+# A simple addressbook system
-A simple c++ case just for learning
+A simple address book management system, there are some known bugs, for example, after entering illegal format will infinitely enter the dead loop ..QAQ ~